matthewvb77/Carsa_Auto_Register/README.md

 ### Steps:
-* Change details in "Input Details" section to your own
+* Change details in "Input Details" section to your own   (lines 77 - 85)
 * Run register.py